Generating French virtual commuting network at municipality level: Introduction

-The last, but not the least problem to solve is the one related to calibration.
-The generation model, as most of the currently used commuting network generation models, has one parameter to calibrate.
-This parameter rules the impact of the distance in the individual decision regarding its place of work relatively to the quantity of job offers.
-The only available distance we can use is the Euclidian distance.
-We have detailed data on the commuting network for the year 1999 which can be used for calibration, but it is not the case for early years or more recent ones.
-It may be possible to assume the parameter value does not change over time but we know the transportation network can evolve greatly at the local level to reduce the time distance while we can't capture such a change with the Euclidian distance.
-The solution was finally easy to manage.
-Using 34 French regions we show that every French region can be generating using a constant value for the parameter.
+The final problem was related to calibration.
+The generation model, as with most of the currently used commuting network generation models, has one parameter to calibrate.
+This parameter governs the impact of distance on the individual decision regarding the place of work relative to the quantity of job offers.
+This parameter was calibrated through minimization of the Kolmokorov-Smirnov distance between the observed and simulated commuting distance distribution for individuals of the studied region.
+When detailed data is not available, it is necessary to find a way to determine this parameter.
+The only available distance that can be used is the Euclidian distance.
+While detailed commuting network data was available for the year 1999 and could be used for calibration, it was not available for earlier or more recent years.
+Though it may be possible to assume the parameter value does not change over time, a transportation network can evolve greatly at the local level to reduce the time distance.
+Such a change cannot be recorded when using the Euclidian distance.
+A solution was finally found.
+Using 34 regions in France, we show that every region can be generated using a constant value for the parameter.
 Then, we assume that the parameter value is constant over time and space.